Chart Color Schemes

 Paddington - Moore Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Paddington - Moore Park's population is 15,557 as of November 2025.
-This reflects an increase of 764 people since the 2021 Census, which reported a population of 14,793.
-The change is inferred from the estimated resident population of 15,565 in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 4,170 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-Paddington - Moore Park's growth rate of 5.2% since the census is within 0.3 percentage points of its SA3 area's growth rate of 5.5%.
-Population growth was primarily driven by overseas migration, contributing approximately 80.8% of overall population gains during recent periods.
+Paddington-Moore Park's population is around 15,557 as of Nov 2025.
+This shows an increase of 764 people (5.2%) since the 2021 Census which reported a population of 14,793.
+The change is inferred from ABS's estimated resident population of 15,565 in June 2024 and address validation since the Census date.
+This results in a density ratio of 4,170 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch, indicating high demand for land.
+The area's 5.2% growth since census is within 0.3 percentage points of its SA3 area (5.5%), suggesting competitive growth fundamentals.
+Overseas migration contributed approximately 80.8% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, it utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of national areas, with the area expected to expand by 1,538 persons to 2041 based on latest numbers, recording a gain of 9.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year, are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate an increase just below the median of national areas, with a projected expansion of 1,538 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 9.9% over the 17 years.

 Frequently Asked Questions - Population